 How To Do a One-Way Video Interview: Top Tips From Wamly

 (Obviously, many of the basics still apply: being presentable, confident, well-groomed and even a little rehearsed are still really important.
 So, put some pants on, Patricia!)

 - Tell subtle stories: What’s around you says a lot about what’s inside you, which you can use to your advantage!
 Some books that relate to your field, displayed clearly behind you?
 A portrait of Einstein?
-A Mont Blanc pen popping out of your pocket?
+Is a Mont Blanc pen popping out of your pocket?
 These all tell parts of your story without you having to say a word.
-(At the very least, please clean up old coffee cups, chip packets and ask your mom to finish vacuuming later?
+(At the very least, please clean up old coffee cups, and chip packets and ask your mom to finish vacuuming later.
 These are all things we’ve seen.)

 - ‘Lights!’ before ‘Camera!’: “Bad lighting makes silhouettes of us all!” said someone famous once (probably).
 And it is true.
 The difference between a smile and a grimace, or a beautiful profile and a bouncy fourth chin is often in the way the subject is lit.
 So take a few minutes to make sure that you don’t have bright windows behind you, that the light above isn’t casting your face into shadow and that you look like the professional, beautiful human being you are

 - Warm-up: The Wamly software will allow you to do a test question and practice.
 Use this opportunity!
 Some of the best CEOs and speakers in the world do this religiously, and it pays off.
 The more comfortable you are, the more confident you will come across.
 Try and guess what the interviewer may ask, and then prepare to answer those questions.

 Most of all, be yourself.
 This can be easier said than done, sure, but at the end of the day, know that you are someone worthy of a great job, and an amazing future.
 So, take a breath, get excited, get out there and give ‘em a heck, kid!
 We believe in you!